fireproof-storage/fp-website/posts/introducing-vibes-diy-instant-apps-for-vibe-coders.md

 ### Show Us the Vibes!

-H﻿ere are just a few Vibes created recently by community members.
+Here are just a few Vibes created recently by community members.
 Apps clockwise from top left; [A game to see who is more likely amongst your friends to do something](https://juicy-aardvark-5097.vibecode.garden), [a music maker studio complete with a customizable sound library](https://busy-tuna-8255.vibecode.garden), [a silly recipe maker combining oddball ingredients](https://genetic-ermine-8836.vibecode.garden), and [a music licensing studio to help you draft license terms](https://intact-reindeer-5475.vibecode.garden).

 ![](/static/img/vibesdiyapps.png)